Draugon/wt21-duaw/README.md

 ## About
 \
 Welcome to the DUAW project!
 DUAW stands for visit, get together and communicate in Bisaya language and is also an abbreviation for the different bootcamp tracks of TechLabs:

 * **D**ata Science
 * **U**X Design
 * **A**rtificial Intelligence, and
 * **W**eb Development!

+When we started our graduation project, we knew that while there was a place for the documentation of all graduation projects (Github), there wasn't a platform that would allow these projects to get better visually presented and easier for others to discover them.

+Indeed, through our interviews with members of the TechLabs leadership team we discovered that final projects often "fizzle out" after graduation, while at the same time students were losing contact with each other.
+On their side, existing students were already thinking that their projects might not get the visibility and opportunities they deserve.

-When we started our graduation project, we saw that there is not yet a place where all the projects are presented.
-Interviewing our TechLabs mentors indeed revealed that often final projects "fizzle out" after being finished, and same goes for the students that created them.
-This defined our mission: Creating a platform where the projects can be showcased in a nicely structured and visualized way, so students can proudly present the skills they accomplished.
-We also want to strengthen the TechLabs community by allowing project members to provide their contact data (e.g. their LinkedIn site), by upvoting other projects and even letting interested people contact the team for suggestions, feedback or collaboration.
-Additionally, potential future TechLabs students see which awesome graduation projects they would be able to build after taking a bootcamp.
+With these facts, we decided to create a platform where graduation projects can be showcased in a well structured and visualized way and where students can proudly present the skills they gained.
+Additionally, this platform is targetted in strengthening the TechLabs alumni community.
+This is made possible by providing project team members with a space to share their personal contact details (e.g. their Linkedin), by enabling the upvoting of projects and allowing interested third parties to contact projects teams with suggestions, feedback or collaboration requests.
+Last but not least, prospective TechLabs students and partners canv view a vast list of graduation projects, that can help them realise the value that TechLabs offers.

-Technically, DUAW can be understood as a wrapper for GitHub repos.
-The project teams have to add a few files into the repository as explained on the DUAW website, afterwards notify the DUAW team for the project to get uploaded.
-The data is then fetched via the GitHub API and transformed into a new DUAW page for this project.
+On the technical side, DUAW can be understood as a wrapper for GitHub repos.
+For projects to be displayed on DUAW, the project teams have to add a few files into the Github repository - as explained on the DUAW website (How it works) - and notify the DUAW team to upload their project.
+The data is then fetched via the GitHub API and transformed into a new DUAW page for their project.

 ## UX links